egXcoder/Study-Repository/database/parts/partitioning.md

 in my opinion: its bad and restrictive approach and it points to shallow implementations of partitioning in mysql

 Tip: primary key are considered unique keys as well, so partition key has to be included in primary key

+Tip: you can create ordinary secondary index as long as not unique with no issue
+  - in mysql, it will create index on each partition
+  - in postgres, it will create index on each partition + globally

+## Q: when would i favour parition over composite key?

+Both partitioning and indexing improve query performance — but they solve different problems.

+### Composite Index
+✅ Best when:
+- Table size is moderate (hundreds of thousands or a few million rows).
+- You query within the same dataset repeatedly `SELECT ...
+FROM logs WHERE created_at >= '2025-01-01';`
+- You mostly care about query speed, not data management.

+### Partitioning

+✅ Best when:
+- Table is very large (multi-million → billions rows).
+- You frequently query using time ranges: `SELECT ...
+FROM logs WHERE created_at >= '2025-01-01';`
+- Only relevant partitions are scanned.
+Others are skipped completely.
+(Partition pruning)
+- You need to drop or archive old data quickly: `ALTER TABLE logs DROP PARTITION p2022;` This is instant, whereas DELETE on a huge table is slow and creates bloat.
+Helps with maintenance (REINDEX, VACUUM, ANALYZE per partition).

+## Q: do you think is it better to create partition from start if i feel table is going to be multi million like logs? or wait till its multi million row?

+If you know the table will grow continuously and indefinitely (like logs), partition it from the start.

+🛑 Why not wait until it becomes huge, Once you hit tens of millions of rows:
+- Migration requires creating a partitioned table and moving data. which will block writes for hours till you migrate